chingu-voyages/voyage-project-aihelper/README.md

 * Application Overview

-  * [ ] Develop an application to that helps users become more effective at building meaningful AI prompts.
+  * [ ] Develop an application that helps users become more effective at building meaningful AI prompts.
   * [ ] Ensure the application is user-friendly, accessible, and visually appealing.
   * The landing page contains these components: